Stock market rout deepens on virus worries; indexes lose 4%

 Goldman Sach’s Kostin said the S&P 500 could fall to 2,900 in the near term, which would be a nearly 7% drop from Wednesday’s close, before rebounding to 3,400 by the end of the year.

 Traders are growing increasingly certain that the Federal Reserve will be forced to cut interest rates to protect the economy, and soon.
-They’re pricing in a nearly two-in-three probability of a cut at the Fed’s next meeting in March.
-Just a day before, they were calling for only a one-in-three chance, according to CME Group.
+They’re pricing in a better than two-in-three probability of a cut at the Fed’s next meeting in March.
+Just a day before, they were calling for only a one-in-three chance.

 A handful of companies have managed to gain ground in the latest rout of stocks.
 Medical teleconferencing company Teladoc surged 15.7% and 3M, which counts surgical masks among its many products, rose 0.8%.